vvajpai/vvajpai/README.md

-- 👋 Hi, I’m @vvajpai
+- 👋 Hi, I’m Vaibhav Vajpai
 - 👀 I’m interested in
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on Data Analysis & Engineering
 - 📫 How to reach me ...
-Twitter - vvajpai
+  Gmail: vaibhavvajpai049@gmail.com
 Instagram - v_vajpai
 <!---
 vvajpai/vvajpai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.